ghoshp83/Hbase_Data_Load_Using_Scala_Zookeeper/README.md

     4. Create Hbase table, if didn't exist.

     5. Perform all database transaction through phoenix.

+15. Hbase tables has been partitioned through "com.pralay.HbaseFullLoad.HBasePartitioner" class to get better performance.

-15. Data will be loaded into Hbase through a scala class "com.pralay.HbaseFullLoad.FullLoad".
+16. Data will be loaded into Hbase through a scala class "com.pralay.HbaseFullLoad.FullLoad".

-16. Kerberos authentication has been enabled through this application.
-All hbase connection will be kerberos authenticated.
+17. Kerberos authentication has been enabled into this application.
+All hbase connection will be authenticated through "test.keytab" file. "test" will be the authenticated user to carry out business processing in secure manner.